BEFORE YOUR CLASS:

 It’s gonna get hot!
 Dress appropriately and wear shorts or form fitting pants and a breathable top.
-Use one of our towels or bring your own.
+Bring a towel or rent, buy, or receive one complimentary with your membership.

-BPM Indoor Cycling Inc. has a strict 12-hour cancellation policy.
-If you are unable to cancel within the cancellation window your account will be charged as if you had taken the class.
-If you have an unlimited membership, an $18 late cancellation fee will be applied charged to your account or must be paid before your next class.
+BPM has a strict 12-hour cancellation policy.
+If you are unable to cancel within the cancellation window or no show your account will be charged as if you had taken the class.
+If you have an unlimited membership, an $18 late cancellation fee will be charged to your account, if you have a punch-pass you will lose the punch.

 Terms and Conditions

-BPM Indoor Cycling Inc.’s BPM Terms and Conditions 2017 must be agreed to before you ride.
+BPM Indoor Cycling Inc.’s BPM Terms and Conditions 2019 must be agreed to before your class.
 Please read these and let us know if you have any questions.

 Secure your belongings in one of our complimentary lockers.
 All items are to be removed at the end of class.

-BPM is happy to provide all riders with SPD cycling shoes to provide an optimal ride.
+BPM Indoor Cycling is happy to provide all riders with SPD cycling shoes to provide an optimal ride.
 Riders can also purchase shoes, bring their own, or wear regular indoor shoes.

 Heart Rate Monitor

-All riders are provided with a Polar H7 heart rate monitor to help you customize your riding experience.
+All attendees are provided with a heart rate monitor to help you customize your experience.
 Prior to class, each sensor will be programmed to your individual settings.
 During class, you’ll be able to track your heart rate, training zones, and caloric expenditure to optimize your workout.
-Watch video here.

 Seat Height & Position